Exclusive: Name of Another Likely Successor of Meranda Springs Up Amid Further Cracks in APC's GAC

 A top source with a strong connection to the Lagos state house of assembly informed Legit.ng that there is still pressure on Meranda to step down.
 Meranda, who represents the Apapa 1 constituency, took the oath of office during a heated plenary session on Monday, January 13, following the removal of top Agege politician, Mudashiru Obasa.

 The Lagos GAC, the powerful political machine created by President Bola Tinubu, has been deliberating on Meranda's fate.
-The GAC is the highest decision-making body of Lagos state APC, comprised of prominent leaders of the party across the state.
+The GAC is the highest decision-making body of the Lagos state APC and is comprised of prominent party leaders across the state.

 The source disclosed: